kloczek/zabbix-templates/MIB/IF-MIB/README.md

 1.0.1 (2017-11-22):
 - channge default hiory perid to 2w
 - better temlate description
-- added more descriptions for LLD items
+- added more descriptions of the LLD items

 1.0.0:
 - initial version.